 Foundational Interoperability

 Patient data is generated by doctors' offices as well as labs, devices, and research institutions.
-Acknowledgment of obtaining data and loading it into the systems is a crucial factor in ensuring the delivery of healthcare services of high quality.
-Hence, when we talk about the foundational level of interoperability, we mean the basic level defined by receiving capabilities of the systems.
+Acknowledgment of data obtained and loading it into the systems is a crucial factor in ensuring the delivery of high-quality healthcare services.
+Hence, when we talk about the foundational level of interoperability, we mean the basic level defined by the receiving capabilities of the systems.

-An example of foundational interoperability is sending a text document that contains lab test results from laboratory software to a clinic's EMR via a network.
+Example of foundational interoperability: Sending a text document that contains lab test results from laboratory software to a clinic's EMR via a network.
 All the processes are automatic.
 Hence, doctors don't need to request, compose, send, and receive documents manually.

 Structural Interoperability